Tax News

 Children & Dependents

-The Child Tax Credit for 2023 is $2,000 per child up to age 16 and $500 per older dependent (phased-out for higher earners).
-Again no change is expected for 2024.
+The Child Tax Credit for 2024 is $2,000 per child up to age 16 and $500 per older dependent (phased-out for higher earners).

 Up to $5,000 may be withdrawn from a retirement plan without penalty for up to one year after birth or adoption of a child.